-Launch yourself on every wave, find your eternity in each moment What do Paul McCartney, George Lucas, Jennifer Lopez […]
+Launch yourself on every wave, find your eternity in each moment What do Paul McCartney, George Lucas, Jennifer Lopez and Bill Gates all have in common?
+They all practice mindfulness daily.
+It’s no news, mindfulness is […]

 and reflections of my late father